-Liquidity risk is the possibility that investments of the Plan cannot be readily converted into cash when required.
+Liquidity risk is the possibility that investments of the Plan cannot be readily converted into cash when required under both normal and stressed conditions.
 The Plan may be subject to liquidity constraints because of insufficient volume in the markets for the securities of the Plan or other securities may be subject to legal or contractual restrictions on their resale.
 Liquidity risk is managed by investing the majority of the Plan's assets in investments that are traded in an active market and can be readily disposed.
-The Plan's claims payable and accrued liabilities and due to HEPP balances have contracted maturities of less than one year.